Home » Popular Posts » DIY Command Center Wall for Busy Moms

 The center of our parent command center is the calendar.
 Although I do keep a schedule on my phone, I do not share an eCalendar with my husband.
 Our wall calendar is where we all get on the same page with our schedules.

 And believe me – between school, work, overtime, PTA meetings, dance, and gymnastics – we need an organized calendar!
-A lot of command centers showed whiteboard style calendars with just one month displayed at a time.
+A lot of command centers showed whiteboard-style calendars with just one month displayed at a time.

 Update: Although I love my paper calendar, we now use the Cozi app to manage our calendar and shopping list electronically.
 This makes it easy to stay on the same page with my husband.
 He can quickly check the calendar while at work, which makes this life easier!